 This style is definitely the most intuitive type of dog nail clipper.
-They come in various shapes and sizes to best suit you and your dog, and tend to make the cleanest cuts.
-The scissor-style is pretty versatile and easy to position at whatever angle you need to be able to see your dog’s nails.
+They come in various shapes and sizes to best suit you and your dog and tend to make the cleanest cuts.
+Scissor-style dog clippers are pretty versatile and easy to position at whatever angle you need to be able to see your dog’s nails.

-Check out Baxter & Bella Dog Nail Clippers, which are ergonomically curved to suit the natural curve in your dog's nail.
+Check out Baxter & Bella Dog Nail Clippers, which are ergonomically curved to suit the natural curve in your dog's nails.

-Quality matter when it comes to clippers, so remember that you get what you pay for.
+Quality matters when it comes to clippers, so remember that you get what you pay for.
 Cheaper clippers may not use as high-quality materials as others and can easily dull over time, giving you a less accurate and messy cut.
-Still to high-quality clippers, like Furminator Dog Nail Clippers for clean cuts no matter how thick your dog's nails are.
+Stick to high-quality clippers, like Furminator Dog Nail Clippers, for clean cuts no matter how thick your dog's nails are.